DNAstack/ddap-explore/README.md

 All requests to `/dam/**` are passed to the Data AccessModel Manager (DAM) component, with backend credentials (clientId and clientSecret) added in by the gateway.

-Similarly, all requests to `/identity/**` are passed to the Identity Concentrator with its own respective clientId and clientSecret.

 The gateway configuration is controlled by the following environment variables (default values shown):